mootools/mootools-core/Docs/Plugins/Slider.md

-Slider Event: onTick {#Slider:onTick}
+Slider Event: tick {#Slider:tick}
 -------------------------------------

 * (*function*) Fires when the user drags the knob.
-This Event can be overriden to alter the onTick behavior.
+This Event can be overriden to alter the tick behavior.

 ### Signature: